Irfanulhaq1991/multilangual_city_search/README.md

-# Mobile assignment RnD
- The Assignment is completed.

 ### Details & Description
  - Architecture : MVVM with Unidirectional data flow.
 It could be called MVI too.
  - State Retaining: Android ViewModel